Pers8/obsidian-files/In Class ENGL work.md

-Culture, Identity and community: Racial segrega.on in hos.le environment
+Culture, Identity and community: Racial segregation in hostile environment